 The pulse signal is the way to temporally sync MIDI devices.

-The easiest thing to do would be to send out a MIDI clock signal to your external synth.
-Check out the fn midi_clock_beat which will send 1 beats worth of pulses (24 in total) in the current BPM over MIDI.
+which will send 1 beats worth of pulses (24 in total) in the current BPM over MIDI.
 You’d just need to place this in a live loop:

 live_loop :midi_clock do